 Diamond Carat Weight

-- To maximise your budget, "Buy Shy," which means selecting a carat weight slightly below the whole and half carat marks.
-For example, instead of a 2.0-carat diamond, consider buying a 1.9-carat weight.
-This will save a considerable amount of money and the slight size difference will never be noticed.
+- “Buy shy” to save money.
+Select a carat weight slightly below the whole and half-carat marks.
+For example, instead of a 2.00 carat diamond, consider buying a 1.90 carat weight.
+This will save a considerable amount of money, and the slight difference will never be noticed.

 Diamond Carat Size Chart